Student Reps

 More information about the Student Rep Scheme can be found in the Student Rep Handbook 2024-25

 Course Leaders or their nominees will facilitate the election of Student Reps during the first few weeks of teaching at the start of the semester.
-Cohorts will elect their reps from September to early October 2024.
+Cohorts will elect their reps from September to mid-October.
 Students studying semester two start courses (February start) elect their reps at this time.
 All students should be given the opportunity to stand for the role and the decision reached democratically.

 We have two Student Rep recruitment videos.
 The video on the left gives an overview of why you should become a Student Rep. The video on the right looks at the skills you can develop by being a Student Rep: